-No. Each party to a contract must have the mental capacity to make the contract.
-Mental capacity means that you have to understand what is in the contract.
-It also means that you understand what effect the contract will have on you.
+No. Each party must have the mental capacity to make it.
+To have mental capacity means you’re able to understand what’s in the contract.
+And you can understand what effect the contract will have on you.

-How old you have to be to enter into a contract
+How old does someone have to be to enter into a contract?

 A person of any age can enter into a contract in British Columbia.
-But special rules apply if a person under age 19 (called a “minor” under BC law) enters into a contract.
+But special rules apply if a person under age 19 — a "minor" — enters into a contract.

-A contract cannot be enforced against a minor.
-There are some exceptions:
+A contract can’t be enforced against a minor.
+Though there are some exceptions:

-- if the contract provides the minor with the “necessaries” of life—services that are vital to the minor’s health or welfare,
+if the contract provides the minor with the “necessaries” of life — services vital to the minor’s health or welfare,

 If none of these exceptions apply, a minor isn't responsible for keeping up their end of any contract they enter.